-StarkWare, a blockchain scalability, and privacy protocol, today announced that StarkPay, its prepaid debit card-style system which offers scalable, inexpensive, trustless, capital-efficient, payments over Ethereum, now supports instant payments.
+StarkWare, the blockchain scalability, and privacy protocol, today announced that StarkPay, a prepaid debit card-style system that offers scalable, inexpensive, trustless, capital-efficient, payments over Ethereum, now supports instant payments.
 With instant payments, StarkPay maintains all of its properties while offering merchants the ability to provide goods and services instantly, risk-free.

 For every merchant offered the instant payments system, the payment processor locks up a security deposit in a merchant-specific on-chain smart contract.
 As mentioned above, the deposit is roughly equal to the volume of payments to the merchant during a proof cycle.

-Customer Interaction: a customer walks into a jewelry store wishing to buy an expensive item
+Example Interaction – a customer walks into a jewelry store wishing to buy an expensive item:

 - The customer provides a merchant with a signed payment.